-Because hydraulic fracturing or fracking of Marcellus Shale in Pennsylvania was a major environmental controversy that was getting a great deal of media coverage, it was the ideal subject for a research and writing project in a Lehigh course called "Environment, the Public and the Mass Media."
-In the fall of 2012, 13 undergraduate students from various majors including Environmental Studies and Science and Environmental Writing spent half a semester researching fracking in the academic literature and the mass and social media.
-They also listened to three guest speakers and interviewed scientists, industry experts, environmental activists and affected citizens.
-This intense study culminated in a series of papers, each on an aspect of the fracking controversy, written to serve as a Web guide for readers.
+Because hydraulic fracturing or fracking of Marcellus Shale in Pennsylvania is a major environmental controversy that gets a great deal of media coverage, it has been the ideal subject for a research and writing project in a Lehigh course called "Environment, the Public and the Mass Media."
+In the fall of 2012 and 2013, the students’ intense study culminated in a series of research papers, each on an aspect of the fracking controversy, written to serve as a Web guide for readers.
 In 2013, the students also produced short videos about their research findings.
 As part of their Marcellus research projects, they went on a field trip, heard from guest speakers and conducted interviews.
 View the results of these projects at “Drilling Down on Marcellus Shale: Insights into Fracking.”

 Three Lehigh students discuss